-Carbon River Road is a 9.8 mile moderately trafficked out and back trail located near Buckley, WA that features a river and is good for all skill levels.
+Carbon River Road is a 9.8 mile moderately trafficked out and back trail located near Buckley, Washington that features a river and is good for all skill levels.
 The trail offers a number of activity options and is accessible from March until October.

 off road driving

 Lots of the road was washboard but we just went slow, although I have a truck with 4 wheel drive, I'm not extremely harsh on it.
 When we got up to the lake it was stunning, pristine and perfect!
 I spent a good 2 hours up there letting my dog swim, walking around and on the off road trails!
 I wish I would have had my camping gear and no work the next day!

 Fun for the kids to play, the water is low enough you don't have to worry about them being washed away.